Today I have good news and bad news. Reminds me of the defense attorney who said those same words to his client…

 The bad news is that there is so much discouragement that has seeped into the church.
 The Bible says in, “1 Thessalonians 3:2, “We sent Timothy, who is our brother and God’s fellow worker in spreading the gospel of Christ, to strengthen and encourage you in your faith,” All of us need some Timothy’s to encourage us during these difficult times.

-It seems that all the negative stuff in our culture; the down economy, the political polarity in our nation, the skepticism, etc; have all somehow flowed over into the life of the church.
-Some Christians and some churches are acting as if the battle is over and we lost!
+It seems that all the negative stuff in our culture (down economy, political polarity, skepticism, etc.) has somehow flowed over into the life of the church.
+Some Christians and churches are acting as if the battle is over and we lost!

+Amen to that!
 These are challenging times no doubt, but we must not forget our mission and the One who gave us the mission.
 Our God can do anything.
-Mark 10:27 says, “Jesus looked at them and said, “With man this is impossible, but not with God; all things are possible with God.”
+Mark 10:27 says, “Jesus looked at them and said,

 The power of the Holy Spirit is not diminished because the stock market is down!